quickreflex/ransomware-samba-ban/README.md

 # Ransomware Samba Ban

-Bash script to detect ransomware activity and ban client IP address from samba file server.
+This is bash script to detect ransomware activity and ban infected IP address to protect us from files encryption at samba server.

 ## Requirements